 - 1 cup (120 g) all purpose flour

 - 1 teaspoon vanilla extract

-In a large bowl, combine all dry ingredients: flour, sugar, baking powder, baking soda, and salt.
-Whisk together to remove clumps.
+- In a large bowl, combine all dry ingredients: flour, sugar, baking powder, baking soda, and salt.
+Whisk to remove clumps.

-Serve pancakes with your favorite maple syrup, whipped cream, or fruit compote.
+- Serve pancakes with your favorite maple syrup.